pamapp/pamapp/README.md

 <h2>Projects</h2>

 ▪️ <a href="https://github.com/pamapp/Poly_Alarm">**PolyAlarm (2021)**</a> - IOS-application developed as a course project in the subject "Software Engineering".
-This is an alarm that adjusts to the student's schedule and notifies him when class starts.
+This is an alarm that adjusts to the student's schedule and notifies him when class starts (SwiftUI).

 ▪️ <a href="https://github.com/pamapp/Memories" style="color: purple;" >**Memories (2022)**</a> - IOS-application developed as a research project at a university.
-It allows you to record the most memorable moments of your life.
+It allows you to record the most memorable moments of your life (SwiftUI).

+▪️ <a href="https://github.com/pamapp/Diploma" style="color: purple;" >**Memories 2.0 (2023)**</a> - IOS-application developed as a university thesis project.
+This is an improved version of Memories that uses a machine learning model to analyze text sentiment, allows the user to record audio messages, and has advanced statistics.
+Created as a prototype for the main version of the "Memoir" application (UIKit), which is currently in preparation for release on the app store (SwiftUI).

 <h2>Tools</h2>